 But even so, with pads starting at $5.00 each and going up from there, a full set could still could be hard to fit into your budget.
 I get that!
 In fact, I’m still using them only “part time” right now.
 But that’s the great thing about washable menstrual pads.
 You can buy just a few and see how you like them.

-It’s fun to pick out pretty fabrics.
-I can’t deny this factor!
-That’s not a decisive reason to switch to cloth pads, but it does make the decision more enjoyable.
+It’s fun to pick fabrics.
+That’s not a decisive reason to switch to cloth pads, but Pink Lemonade definitely does make the whole process more pleasant.

 Images courtesy Pink Lemonade Shop